 Idea

-- How the project/programme aligns with your business plan or long-term strategy/goals.
+- how the project/programme aligns with your business plan or long-term strategy/goals

-- Which Creative New Zealand Strategic Outcome(s) your project/programme will achieve, and how.
+- which Creative New Zealand Strategic Outcome(s) your project/programme will achieve, and how

-- Which Annual Arts Grants programme purpose(s) your project/programme will achieve, and how.
+- which Annual Arts Grants programme purpose(s) your project/programme will achieve, and how

-If you’re applying under Ngā toi Māori or Pacific arts, also tell us how Mātauranga Māori or Kaupapa Pasifika are evident in the idea, practice and outcomes of the project/programme
+- how Mātauranga Māori or Kaupapa Pasifika are evident in the idea, practice, and outcomes of the project/programme

 Process

-In this section, you tell us where, when and how you plan to deliver your project/programme.
+In this section, you tell us where, when, and how you plan to deliver your project/programme.

 People